CERN-BE/Entwined-STM/README.md

 Entwined-STM
 ============

 Entwined is a Software Transactional Memory implementing collections with semantic concurrency control.
+Library provides ACI (Atomicity, Consistency, Isolation) guarantees with closed nested transactions.

 The following collections have been implemented so far: